AMVARA-CONSULTING/ask_me_anything/mailcow/README.md

 ### Change password policy

-It is advisable to change the password policy to increase security
+It is advisable to change the password policy to increase security.
 Configuration -> Password policy

 <https://user-images.githubusercontent.com/57411642/126799042-f6afef00-cab7-4b62-b0e4-51f5db5e51c6.mp4>

 ### Change admin password

-It is very important to change the default password of the administrator to avoid security flaws
+It is very important to change the default password of the administrator to avoid security flaws.
 Acces -> Administrators -> Edit

 <https://user-images.githubusercontent.com/57411642/126799085-c528c2d9-ba61-44aa-8012-886fc3421ddc.mp4>

 ### Implement 2FA to admin

+Increase security in case of password theft by preventing access if you do not have a token.
 Access -> Administrator -> Two-factor authentication -> Please select -> Time-based OTP

 <!-- Regrabar video-->

 <https://user-images.githubusercontent.com/57411642/126799404-7366b478-67a4-4764-af16-2e9bf4dd7f16.mp4>

-### Enable rspamd
+### Enable Rspamd UI

 Access -> Rspamd UI